harlecin/hugo-site/content/post/azure-container-registry.md

 ```
 docker login $registry.LoginServer -u $creds.Username -p $creds.Password
 ```
-When you get 'Login Succeed' you can throw your hands up in the air:)

-As of the time of this writing, there does not seem to be an option to list all containers or delete them.
+You should get a 'Login succeeded' message.

-## Connecting using Azure CLI
+## Connecting using Active Directory and Azure CLI
 You can also use the Azure CLI tool in Powershell to manage your repository (and Azure ressources more generally).
 You can check if Azure CLI is installed by running:

 ```